 Solo Female Travellers Will Love: Staying around for a few days after the festival to explore the glorious lake in the summertime.
 I loved Nessie Hunting on my Scotland Highlands trip!

-If being held in the grounds of a gorgeous castle wasn’t appealing in itself, Electronic Fields Festival boasts a diverse lineup of acts.
-Arab Strap and Frightened Rabbit are among the bands due to perform at the festival in 2017.
-A top family-friendly festival in UK, it also appeals to solo travellers, groups of friends, and couples.
-The fairground offers bags of fun too.
-Get on those waltzers girl!
+If being held in the grounds of a gorgeous castle wasn’t appealing in itself, Electronic Fields Festival boasted a diverse lineup of acts.
+Arab Strap and Frightened Rabbit were among the bands due to perform at the festival in 2017.
+A top family-friendly festival in UK, it also appealed to solo travellers, groups of friends, and couples.
+The fairground offered bags of fun too.
+Bah, such a shame it’s gone.

 Where?
 Thornhill, Dumfries and Galloway